ballerkobe808/invest/README - 0 TEAM.txt

         can do sub 50k loans // 740 credit // 5.85% @ 20% // 5.25% @ 25%
         Can also buy points down

+      Bobby  - Fairway Independent Mortgage Corporation
+        credit report will be good for 120 days
+        They use fair issacs scale
+        45-47 DTI
+        FHA primary 57
+        They have no seasoning of a property held in an LLC - can be done all at once 21-30 days average turnaround
+        They do a soft pull again before closing so make sure you dont do anything funny 85 can do monthly pmi or one time pmi buyout 80 is prolly easier - TINY bit better interest bigger loan - better interest 75k and above is better Interest - Credit Score - zipcode tiny bit, LTV, loan amount

+Can take out a loan including the rehab???
+Renovation loan - use final appraisal Renovation credit score starts at 700 credit score

 4. Real Estate Attorney – Assists with purchase agreements, titles, and complicated transactions.
 Important for contracts and understanding the applicable laws in every step of the process.

       Mark Kohler -

+      Cohen and Garelick - They will act as our registered agent for FREE 325 fee - plus filing fee
+        150 yearly subscription every two years
+        Email them for an easy LLC Formation process!!

 5. Contractor – Person or company that performs and oversees the construction of the property.
 A good general contractor is priceless to